 - Preparing for court by submitting all necessary paperwork, evidence, and so on

 - Keeping in touch with you on a regular basis, offering case updates and plenty of opportunities for you to ask questions or share concerns

 Finally, we never charge attorney’s fees in wrongful death cases until after the case has been settled and our clients have received compensation.
 If we cannot win compensation for you, you will pay no attorney’s fees, ever.
 We only benefit if you do.

 Call Us Today for a Free Consultation

-If you or a loved one suffered the loss of a family member or loved one due to wrongful death, the estate’s personal representative should contact an attorney to recover damages.
-Call Farmer & Morris Law, PLLC for a free case evaluation at (828) 286-3866.
+If you suffered the loss of a family member or loved one due to wrongful death, the estate’s personal representative should contact us to hire a Forest City lawyer from our firm and seek damages.
+Call Farmer & Morris Law, PLLC, for a free case evaluation at (828) 286-3866.